crtzk/EDM/Midterm Task 2/README.md

 -  Go to Transform Menu, Extract, Text Before Delimiter
 - Type "(" and click OK
 - Create two new columns: Min Salary and Max Salary
-   - Select Salary Estimate column → Add Column Menu → Column from Examples → From Selections
+   - Select Salary Estimate column, Add Column Menu, Column from Examples, From Selections
    - Type the first min salary value and press Enter (all rows will auto-fill)
    - Rename column to "Min Sal"
    - Repeat process for Max Salary